AdobeDocs/creative-cloud-enterprise-learn.en/help/stock/overview-stock.md

 ![Creative Cloud Hero Image](../assets/Stock.jpg)

-Creatives are under pressure to quickly deliver new, visually compelling content that will capture and hold attention.
-Adobe Stock for enterprise gives creative teams access to over 200 million images, videos, templates, illustrations, audio files and 3D assets – all from within the Adobe creative apps they use every day.
+Creatives are under pressure to quickly deliver new, visually compelling content that captures and holds attention.
+Adobe Stock for enterprise gives creative teams access to over 200 million images, videos, templates, illustrations, audio files, and 3D assets – all from within the Adobe creative apps they use every day.

 ## Click to view an Adobe Stock tutorial